JoWatersASC/SortVis/docs/README.md

 # SortVis

 ## About
-Provides a visualization of common sorting algorithms.
+Provides a visualization of common sorting algorithms using ImGui, SDL2, and OpenGL.
+This project was created mostly as a learning exercise in c++ gui design by extending a few previously written sorting algorithms and is my first time working with gui's and threading in c++.
 ![Sorting Visualization](./sorting_vis.gif)
 #### Sorting Algorithms Include:
 - Selection sort